 Bachelor’s programs in environmental engineering usually offer a range of classroom, lab, and field-based components.
 Students balance required general education and core engineering courses with specialized electives.
 Here are some typical courses in undergraduate environmental engineering programs:

 Master’s degrees in environmental engineering are not necessarily required to enter the field, but forgoing them can limit students’ future professional roles and licensing opportunities.
-Graduate-level environmental engineering curricula are more advanced and specialized than that of undergraduate programs.
+Graduate-level environmental engineering curricula are more advanced and specialized than undergraduate programs.
 Here are just some of the concentrations students pursuing master’s degrees might choose:

 As one might expect, graduate programs in environmental engineering have steeper requirements than bachelor’s programs.
 The following criteria are examples taken from real schools across the nation.
 Note that requirements can vary significantly from one school to the next.
 For instance, some master’s programs only admit candidates with a certain number of years of professional experience, while others admit students fresh out of bachelor’s programs.